User Guide

 Entering

-into the user input panel will delete all the contacts tagged under computing. -
+deletebytag -c computinginto the user input panel will delete all the contacts tagged under computing.

 As shown below, all contacts tagged under computing have been successfully deleted.